mantidproject/mantid/docs/source/concepts/CrystalField.rst

        Note also that the above term is not calculated in Mantid or for the splitting of the ground state multiplet.
        This is because it only contributes to the Stevens factor which, as per equation :eq:`bkq`, is usually absorbed into the crystal field parameter :math:`B_q^k`.
-       Thus, equation :eq:`redmat1e` implies that, as far as the crystal field is concerned, all magnetic ions lies on centres of inversion.
+       Thus, equation :eq:`redmat1e` implies that, as far as the crystal field is concerned, all magnetic ions lie on centres of inversion.

 .. [#] The Mantid crystal field code is a port to C++ of the FOCUS Fortran 77 code by Peter Fabi.